MaximDieball/Fulcrum-Bad-Usb-Installer/README.md

 # Fulcrum-Bad-Usb-Installer

 The Fulcrum-Bad-Usb-Installer is a device built using an Arduino Leonardo, a USB stick, and a USB splitter.
 It is used to install the Fulcrum beacon simply by plugging it into a USB slot on a Windows computer.
-Acting as a "bad USB," the device runs a new installer file `local_installer.py` from the USB stick, which installs the Fulcrum beacon without needing an internet connection.
+Acting as a "bad USB," the device runs a different installer file `local_installer.py` from the USB stick, which installs the Fulcrum beacon without needing an internet connection.

+This is a proof of concept that highlights several security weaknesses.
+It takes advantage of Windows' trust in newly connected keyboards, allowing the device to send keystrokes at unrealistic typing speeds.
+It also abuses Windows' high trust towards files from USB sticks, which can be executed without warning, unlike files downloaded from the internet.

 ## Setup